Mechanical Engineering Technology Degree Courses

 - Study of polynomial functions, including the Fundamental Theorem of Algebra, zeroes of polynomials, rational functions, partial fractions;

 - Exponential and logarithmic functions including graphs and applications;

 - Gauss-Jordan elimination and Cramer’s Rule.

 This course meets the requirements for OTM College Algebra TMM001

-Required Prerequisite(s): Take MATH-0084 (Minimum grade of C- required) or qualifying placement test score
+Required Prerequisite(s): MATH0084 with a minimum grade of C- or qualifying placement test score

 MATH 1130 - Trigonometry

 This course includes the study of trigonometric functions and inverse trigonometric functions and their graphs; solutions of right and oblique triangles and their applications; solutions of trigonometric equations and inequalities; the use of identities, vectors, and complex numbers; and solutions of polar equations and parametric equations.
 Students must supply a graphing calculator.

 Required Prerequisite(s): MATH1110 with a minimum grade of C- or qualifying placement test scores